dzodkin33/dzodkin33/README.md

   A simple broweser-based productivity tool based on a simple checklist.

-I am also interested in making my own cyberdecks so hmu for any advices :)
+I am also interested in making my own cyberdecks so hmu for any advice :)